 Impairments.
 Impairments totaled \$23.7 million in fiscal 2020.
 There were no impairments in fiscal 2019.
-The impairments result from specific capitalized software development costs supporting our rGuest solutions.
-The impact of the COVID-19 pandemic on the hospitality industry resulted in economic conditions which make it difficult to project future sales and revenue accurately for the related rGuest solutions.
+The impairments result from specific capitalized software development costs supporting certain software applications.
+The impact of the COVID-19 pandemic on the hospitality industry resulted in economic conditions which make it difficult to project future sales and revenue accurately for the impacted solutions.
 After evaluating the Company's strategy for market development and continued costs to support the software, an impairment charge was required.
 We have recorded impairment charges to reduce the net realizable value of the related assets to zero.

-Restructuring, severance and other charges.
-Restructuring, severance, and other charges decreased \$0.6 million due to a reduction in non-restructuring severance activity during fiscal 2020 compared to fiscal 2019.
+Severance and other charges.
+Severance, and other charges decreased \$0.6 million due to a reduction in non-restructuring severance activity during fiscal 2020 compared to fiscal 2019.

-Legal settlements.
+Legal settlements, net.
 Legal settlements consist of settlements of employment and other business-related matters.